 In our society, we are taught that accepting institutional coercion is required for survival.
 We discover a variety of ways—including drugs and alcohol—to deny resentment.

 And the government is perfectly happy with the arrangement because it is easier to control–and tax–“normal” people who just go to work every day.

-We cannot even live on a piece of land without being coerced by government to earn some money in order to pay the property taxes.
+We cannot even simply live on a piece of land without being coerced by government to earn some money in order to pay the property taxes.
 But we have to earn more than the amount owed in property taxes because we are taxed on our earnings as well.
-We are taxed on the vehicle and gas that gets us to work, which require more work to pay off–earnings, again, that must go above and beyond what we need because it will be taxed.
+We are taxed on the vehicle and gas that gets us to work– in a vicious cycle which forces us to earn more, only to be taxes on that too.

-Could this be the overlooked factor that makes America more violent than some other developed nations?
-Has the American government piled so many laws, regulations, and statutes on top of each other that American citizens can’t just go through life without being told perfectly normal, non-violent behavior is wrong?
+Governments have piled so many laws, regulations, and statutes on top of each other that you can’t go through life without being told perfectly normal, non-violent behavior is wrong,

-The hopelessness felt when being forced to spend money, behave a certain way, or not do something you want to do, is one of those gut wrenching deep feelings of despair that grow inside some people until they burst.
+The hopelessness felt when being forced, is one of those deep gut wrenching feelings of despair that grow inside some people until they burst.

 In the 1970s, prior to the domination of the biopsychiatry-Big Pharma partnership, many mental health professionals took seriously the impact of coercion and resentful relationships on mental health.
 And in a cultural climate more favorable than our current one for critical reflection of society, authors such as Erich Fromm, who addressed the relationship between society and mental health, were taken seriously even within popular culture.
 But then psychiatry went to bed with Big Pharma and its Big Money, and their partnership has helped bury the commonsense reality that an extremely coercive society creates enormous fear and resentment, which results in miserable marriages, unhappy families, and severe emotional and behavioral problems.